Resh-Creations/sweeper-taxis-server/README.md

 # Sweeper Taxis Server
-This is the PeerJS server for the Sweeper Taxis App.
+This is the WebSocket (was PeerJS) server for the Sweeper Taxis App.